-• Working in small groups, students will summarize biographies of Harriet Tubman, Sojourner Truth, Rosa Parks, Martin Luther King, Jr. and Abraham Lincoln.
+• Students will summarize biographies of leaders, including Abraham Lincoln, Harriet Tubman, Sojourner Truth, Rosa Parks, Frederick Douglass, Ida B. Wells, Lydia Maria Child, William Lloyd Garrison, Claudette Colvin, and Martin Luther King, Jr.

 • Using a “jigsaw” format, each student will serve as the “expert” on their assigned person, while other “experts” teach them about other biographies.

-• Students also will examine how they, too, can make the world a more just place.
+• Students will examine how they, too, can make the world a more just place.

-• Music for "What Can One Little Person Do?" (mp3)
+• Music (video) for "What Can One Little Person Do?"

-• Reading selections from the school library about Harriet Tubman, Sojourner Truth, Rosa Parks, Martin Luther King, Jr., and Abraham Lincoln, selected in advance
+• Reading selections from the Internet and school library about Abraham Lincoln, Harriet Tubman, Sojourner Truth, Rosa Parks, Frederick Douglas, Ida B. Wells, Lydia Maria Child, William Lloyd Garrison, Claudette Colvin, and Martin Luther King, Jr., selected in advance

 • Two copies of the cube handout for each student